xenum72-del/bbb/TESTING.md

-# Encounter Ledger - Data Integrity Test Suite
+# The Load Down - Data Integrity Test Suite

 ## Overview

-This comprehensive test suite validates all core functionalities of the Encounter Ledger PWA to ensure data integrity, proper CRUD operations, and backup/restore functionality.
+This comprehensive test suite validates all core functionalities of The Load Down PWA to ensure data integrity, proper CRUD operations, and backup/restore functionality.

 ## Test Coverage